Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 - Train & deploy an ML model to understand how menu-item demand changes with varying price
 - User-friendly application to use deployed ML-model to inform pricing strategies

+Along the way, we will delve more into these topics:

+### Price Optimization - Train & Deploy ML Model

+- **Data Exploration**
+  - Connect to Snowflake
+  - Snowpark DataFrame API

+- **Feature Engineering**
+  - Window & Aggregate functions
+  - Imputation and train/test split

+- **Model Training & Deployment**
+  - Train Snowpark ML model
+  - Register model on Model Registry

+- **Model Utilization**
+  - Stored procedure to utilize deployed model
+  - Elastic scalability
+  - Data Driven Insights

+### Price Recommendation - Create User-Friendly Application Using Deployed ML Model

+- **Describe Current Pricing Process**
+  - Import an Excel spreadsheet and inference the demand model
+  - Calculate profit lift from new prices

+- **Build an Application to Set Pricing and Interact with Recommendations**
+  - View and edit pricing data
+  - Show impact of price changes
+  - Write changes back to Snowflake

+- **Application Deployment**
+  - Share the application in Snowflake with the brand managers

 <!-- ------------------------ -->
 ## Setting up Data in Snowflake
 Duration: 3

 ### Overview
-You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface, to:
+You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface to:
 - Create Snowflake objects (warehouse, database, schema, raw tables)
 - Ingest data from S3 to raw tables

 ### Creating Objects, Loading Data, and Joining Data
-- Navigate to Worksheets, click `+` in the top-right corner to create a new Worksheet, and choose `SQL Worksheet`.
+- Navigate to Worksheets, click `+` in the top-right corner to create a new Worksheet, and choose `SQL Worksheet`
 - Paste and run both the following SQL in the worksheet to create Snowflake objects (warehouse, database, schema, raw tables), and ingest shift  data from S3
 - [Price Optimization Setup SQL 1](https://github.com/Snowflake-Labs/sfguide-price-optimization-using-snowflake-notebooks-and-streamlit/blob/main/setup/po_setup_1.sql)
 - [Price Optimization Setup SQL 2](https://github.com/Snowflake-Labs/sfguide-price-optimization-using-snowflake-notebooks-and-streamlit/blob/main/setup/po_setup_2.sql)